vnhtg01/Classification-ML-Mini-project/README.md

 # Classification-ML-Mini-project

 ## Objective
-Build a machine learning model to perform **binary classification** based on a real dataset.
+Build a machine learning model to perform **binary classification** based on a real dataset from Kaggle.
 Project done in python on jupyter notebook.

 ## Pipeline Overview
 1. **Data Import** : not included